Cynthia M. Gayton

 Theodore A. Gebhard

-Mr. Gebhard is the creator of Vienna Woods Law & Economics and a law & economics consultant.
+Mr. Gebhard is a law & economics consultant.
 He advises attorneys on the effective use and rebuttal of economic and econometric evidence in advocacy proceedings.
 He is a former Justice Department economist, Federal Trade Commission attorney, private practitioner, and economics professor.
 He holds an economics Ph.D. as well as a J.D.
-His full CV is linked here.
 Visit his personal blog site at Liberty & Markets.
-Contact him at email@example.com.
+See his CV here.
+Contact him at firstname.lastname@example.org.

 Stefan N. Hoffer

 Mr. Hoffer is a transportation economist, formerly with the Federal Aviation Administration.
 His areas of specialization include benefit-cost analysis; valuation of such non-market traded items such as passenger time, avoided passenger injuries, and avoided passenger fatalities; environmental impacts; National Airspace System finance; and airport economics.
 He holds a Ph.D. degree in economics and has undertaken additional study in accounting and statistics.
 Contact him at email@example.com.

 Joel C. Mandelman